 Portobello Tacos with Charred Scallion Salsa Verde

-- 3 Tbsp. olive oil
+- 3 Tbsp. extra-virgin olive oil

 - 1 tsp. smoked paprika